 Don’t Be Afraid to Use the Knowledge and Skills From Your Previous Career

 Even though the actual tasks you will be doing might be very different, don’t be afraid to use the methods and ideas you used in your previous role.
-You might discover more crossover than you originally anticipated!
+You might discover that there’s more crossover than you originally anticipated!

 Tell Your New Colleagues About Your Previous Career